Third Grade Experience

 - Fine Arts

-Using a workshop model, teachers build classroom communities of readers and writers who love books and see purpose in their reading and writing.
+Teachers build classroom communities of readers and writers who love books and see purpose in their reading and writing.
 Classrooms are full of high-quality literature, and students explore a variety of genres, topics, and audiences in both reading and writing.
 In both disciplines, teachers model the skills and strategies that skilled readers and writers use.
 As students continue to learn and reinforce foundational literacy skills, our older students begin to work intentionally on comprehension skills.
 Understanding characters, problems and conflicts, retelling or summarizing, visualizing setting, synthesizing information, and determining theme are some of the key elements in developing strong comprehension skills.
 Language arts instruction is highly differentiated with students working in small groups, partnerships, and 1:1 with teachers.

 Units of Study in Writing